 Now all that the three lawmen had to do was hustle Courtright next door to the train depot and onto the train at 8:55 p.m.
 But soon word of Courtright’s arrest spread through downtown.
 People feared that the three lawmen would kill Courtright for the reward on his head or take him back to New Mexico to face vigilante justice.
 An angry mob gathered at the hotel, both outside and in the lobby, demanding that the lawmen release Courtright.
 Ol’ Jim might have been a crooked marshal, but by Gawd and by graft he had been their crooked marshal.

 The mob demanded to see Courtright.
-Each time he stood in a window of the hotel and held up his manacled hands for the mob to see, “people seemed to lose all control of themselves and yelled in most exquisite abandonment, swaying and surging the while like an angry sea,” the Fort Worth Gazette wrote on October 19, calling the scene, in the Gazette‘s hyperbolic way, “the wildest excitement ever witnessed in the history of the city.”
+The three lawmen consented and placed Courtright at a window of the hotel.
+Each time he stood in the window and held up his manacled hands for the mob to see, “people seemed to lose all control of themselves and yelled in most exquisite abandonment, swaying and surging the while like an angry sea,” the Fort Worth Gazette wrote on October 19, calling the scene, in the Gazette‘s hyperbolic way, “the wildest excitement ever witnessed in the history of the city.”